 2. Framing of Legal/Regulatory Framework

 For this we do not need to reinvent the wheel; any good legislation already in force anywhere in the world can be adapted and enforced with suitable amendments.
-This framework must be approved by the competent forums for its institutional legitimacy and providing confidence to the stakeholders for its long-term continuity irrespective of periodic regime changes.
+This framework must be approved by the competent forums for its institutional legitimacy and to provide confidence to the stakeholders in its long-term continuity irrespective of periodic regime changes.

 Similarly, Provinces should rationalize their respective water-related legislation including local water usage rules and implementation of integrated water resource management.
 Water tariffs should reflect the scarcity value of water to encourage the farmers to use it more efficiently.